The world marks the 80th anniversary of V-E Day with parades and memorials. Here's what to know

 But the war in Europe began to turn in early 1942, when the Soviet Red Army defeated German forces attempting to take Moscow.
 Hitler suffered another crushing defeat in February 1943, when German forces surrendered in the Battle of Stalingrad.

-Invading the Soviet Union was “probably not Hitler’s best idea,” said Rob Citino, a retired senior historian at The National WWII Museum in New Orleans.
+Invading the Soviet Union was “probably not Hitler’s best idea,” said Rob Citino, distinguished fellow at The National WWII Museum in New Orleans.

 “They were counterpunched in front of Moscow, and in a war that the Germans had taken very few casualties up to now they suddenly had added a million and they never recovered from it.”

-Note: This story has been corrected to say the date of Japan's surrender was Sept.
-2, not Aug.
-2.